kingparra/hpfp/14_-_testing/notes.rst

 are demonstrated.
 This includes the ``elements``, ``frequency``, and ``choose`` functions.

-At this point, though, it's not clear to me how I may use them in my own programs, though, or why it's being discussed.
+At this point, it's not clear to me how I may use them in my own programs, or why it's being discussed.

 14.5 Morse code